EU-Russia Sanctions: From the 14th to the 18th Sanctions Package

 In the sale, licensing, or transfer of such rights to contract partners from non-EU countries, EU companies must

-• contractually prohibit the use of these rights concerning goods in Annex XL that are directly or indirectly intended for the Russian market,
+• contractually prohibit the use of these rights in connection with CHP Goods of Annex XL intended directly or indirectly for the Russian market,

-• obligate their contract partners to pass on corresponding usage restrictions to sublicensees and to report any violations and
+• oblige their partners to pass on corresponding use restrictions to sub-licensees and report any violations, and

-• provide contractual remedies in the event of breaches.
+• provide for contractual remedies in the event of violations.

-4. Prohibition of using the Russian financial messaging system ("SPFS")
+4. Prohibition of Using the Russian Financial Message System ("SPFS")

-Since 25 June 2024, EU companies have been prohibited from connecting to the payment system SPFS operated by the Russian Central Bank or similar services.
+Since 25 June 2024, EU companies have been prohibited from connecting to the financial transaction system SPFS operated by the Russian Central Bank or similar services.
 Transactions with users of such systems are also prohibited.
+The aim is to prevent the circumvention of financial sanctions.

-With the sanctions packages 15 to 17, the EU has significantly expanded its focus on preventing circumvention scenarios.
-The focus is on third countries, global supply networks, and the "shadow fleet" for circumventing oil price caps.
+With sanctions packages 15 to 17, the EU has significantly expanded its focus on combating sanctions evasion.
+At the center are third countries, global supply networks, and the so-called "shadow fleet" to circumvent the oil price cap.

 • Targeted sanctions against third-country actors

-Companies, individuals, and organizations in, among others, China, the UAE, Turkey, Serbia, Vietnam, and Hong Kong were listed - especially with connections to CHP goods or military technology.
+Companies, individuals, and organizations, among others in China, the UAE, Turkey, Serbia, Vietnam, and Hong Kong have been listed on the EU sanctions list – especially regarding connections to CHP Goods, dual-use goods, or military technology.

 • Massive expansion of sanctions lists

-Over 260 additional ships of the "shadow fleet" were listed - associated with port access bans and service prohibitions.
+Over 260 additional ships of the "shadow fleet" have been listed – linked to port access bans and service prohibitions.

 • New export and import bans, including:

-• export bans on CNC software, components and spare parts for CNC machines, special chemicals, chemical precursors, glass;
+• export bans for CNC software, components, and spare parts for CNC machines, special chemicals, chemical precursors, glass;

-• software for oil and gas exploration as well as construction services for Russian energy infrastructure are now prohibited;
+• software for oil and gas exploration and construction services for Russian energy infrastructure are now prohibited;

 • IP rights and trade secrets may no longer be licensed or transferred to Russian recipients.

-Companies should review their global logistics and supply chain processes as well as urgently review, update, and if necessary, optimize their procedures for sanctions list screening, business partner due diligence (KYC processes) - even beyond the classic export control requirements.
+Companies should urgently review, update, and optimize their global logistics and supply chains and their procedures for sanctions list screening, business partner due diligence (KYC processes) – beyond classic export control.

-The EU Commission presented its proposals for the upcoming 18th sanctions package on 10 June 2025.
-The key contents:
+The EU Commission presented its proposals for the upcoming 18th EU sanctions package on 10 June 2025.
+It contains numerous new measures to further tighten Russia sanctions and curtail sanctions circumvention.
+Key contents:

 • Energy & Oil Price Cap